kikuchiyo/device_connection_en/gettingstarted_java_ssl_connection.md

-# Getting Started with Certificate-Based Authentication
+# Getting Started with Certificate-Based Authentication (Java)

 This article helps you quickly get started with using certificate-based authentication to secure connection between the device and the cloud.